Cravath’s London Office Moves to 100 Cheapside

 There is, perhaps, no better demonstration of the Firm’s “in it to win it” attitude in challenging, high‑stakes and precedent‑setting appellate matters than our decade‑long representation of American Express through government investigation, trial and appeals, winning one of the most significant antitrust rulings in recent history before the U.S. Supreme Court.
 We likewise have secured successful outcomes in other business-critical litigation in appellate courts across the country, earning praise for our ability “to make the shift between trial and appellate practices.”
 (The Legal 500 US) Our litigators also frequently prepare amicus briefs in connection with important cases pending in the U.S. Supreme Court or in other appellate courts in which our clients―including industry groups, governmental entities or scholars―have an interest but are not parties.
 And, in a testament to our appellate practice, we are frequently retained as replacement appellate counsel to “right the ship” on matters that were originally handled by another firm at the trial court level.

-Named New York Law Journal’s “Litigation Department of the Year” in 2022 and 2019 and a Law360 Firm of the Year in 2021, Cravath has ranked as a first‑tier firm for our appellate practice for over a decade in U.S. News–Best Lawyers “Best Law Firms.”
-The Firm has also been included in The National Law Journal’s “Appellate Hot List,” and The Legal 500 US has noted our attorneys’ reputation as “appellate lawyers of excellence.
-Superb writers and superb analysis of winning arguments on appeal,” with a “very impressive track record in the appellate courts.”
+Named New York Law Journal’s overall “Litigation Department of the Year” three times in the past six years, most recently in 2024, and a Law360 “Firm of the Year” in 2024 and 2021, Cravath has ranked as a first‑tier firm for our appellate practice for over a decade in Best Lawyers Best Law Firms.
+The Firm has also been included in The National Law Journal’s “Appellate Hot List,” and The Legal 500 US has noted our attorneys’ reputations as “appellate lawyers of excellence” with a “very impressive track record in the appellate courts.”

 There is, perhaps, no better demonstration of the Firm’s “in it to win it” attitude in challenging, high‑stakes and precedent‑setting appellate matters than our decade‑long representation of American Express through government investigation, trial and appeals, winning one of the most significant antitrust rulings in recent history before the U.S. Supreme Court.
 We likewise have secured successful outcomes in other business-critical litigation in appellate courts across the country, earning praise for our ability “to make the shift between trial and appellate practices.”
 (The Legal 500 US) Our litigators also frequently prepare amicus briefs in connection with important cases pending in the U.S. Supreme Court or in other appellate courts in which our clients―including industry groups, governmental entities or scholars―have an interest but are not parties.
 And, in a testament to our appellate practice, we are frequently retained as replacement appellate counsel to “right the ship” on matters that were originally handled by another firm at the trial court level.

-Named New York Law Journal’s “Litigation Department of the Year” in 2022 and 2019 and a Law360 Firm of the Year in 2021, Cravath has ranked as a first‑tier firm for our appellate practice for over a decade in U.S. News–Best Lawyers “Best Law Firms.”
-The Firm has also been included in The National Law Journal’s “Appellate Hot List,” and The Legal 500 US has noted our attorneys’ reputation as “appellate lawyers of excellence.
-Superb writers and superb analysis of winning arguments on appeal,” with a “very impressive track record in the appellate courts.”
+Named New York Law Journal’s overall “Litigation Department of the Year” three times in the past six years, most recently in 2024, and a Law360 “Firm of the Year” in 2024 and 2021, Cravath has ranked as a first‑tier firm for our appellate practice for over a decade in Best Lawyers Best Law Firms.
+The Firm has also been included in The National Law Journal’s “Appellate Hot List,” and The Legal 500 US has noted our attorneys’ reputations as “appellate lawyers of excellence” with a “very impressive track record in the appellate courts.”

 Deals & Cases